adamkewley/jobson-1.0-throwaway/jobson-docs/src/how-it-works.rst

   continuous outputs via pipes (e.g. ``stdout``, ``stderr``)
 * Exits with an exit code
 * Produces files as a side-effect

-With this approach, Jobson is able to execute any application, written in any langugage, with sandboxing that is guaranteed by the host operating system.

 Client Interaction: HTTP/Websockets